awsdocs/aws-systems-manager-user-guide/doc_source/change-templates-tools.md

 **To create a change template**

-1. Install and configure the AWS CLI or the AWS Tools for PowerShell, if you have not already\.
+1. Install and configure the AWS CLI or the AWS Tools for PowerShell, if you haven't already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. Create a JSON file on your local machine with a name such as `MyChangeTemplate.json`, and then paste the content for your change template into it\.
 **Note**
-Change templates use a version of schema 0\.3 that does not include all the same support as for Automation runbooks\.
+Change templates use a version of schema 0\.3 that doesn't include all the same support as for Automation runbooks\.

    The following is an example\.
 **Note**